Receive guidance and direction on your script from an accomplished screenwriter.

 This is a two week course.
 Students may opt to attend the first week only.
 REGISTER FOR WEEK 1 HERE

 Filmmaking must begin with a solid screenplay.
 This comprehensive workshop is for writers who have a screenplay in progress and are seeking guidance, direction and focus from an accomplished screenwriter.
+It is equally relevant for those writing a feature-length screenplay or an episodic television script.
+A project may be at any stage of evolution (concept, outline, first draft or rewrite).

 The retreat delves deeply into concept, story structure, character development, plot and subplots, theme, dialogue, and the process of revising a screenplay.
 Students discuss suggestions for rewrites, alternative approaches, and explore solutions to the problems posed by each script.
 Participants learn to look critically at their writing with special attention to the importance of economy in writing, visual storytelling, and how to heighten the emotional stakes of story and character.